Blog

 Tim adds that his group also observed an additional benefit.

 "At the end of 2016 after soybean harvest, we went out and did an intensive soil sampling of the trial area.
-What we saw is that the P and K soil test levels were actually higher where we had used Titan XC the prior spring," he says.
-"So not only did we harvest 18 more bushels of corn and 5 more bushels of soybean where we used the Titan XC, but we actually saw soil test levels climb in that same environment versus where we had used the fertilizer without Titan XC."
+What we saw is that the P and K soil test levels were actually higher where we had used TITAN XC the prior spring," he says.
+"So not only did we harvest 18 more bushels of corn and 5 more bushels of soybean where we used the TITAN XC, but we actually saw soil test levels climb in that same environment versus where we had used the fertilizer without Titan XC."

 Watch this video to hear Tim discuss the trial in his own words.